carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 ~~~
 {: .language-python}

 Either way will change the `nodata` value from 0 to `nan`.
-Now if we do the statistics again, we will see the difference:
+Now if we compute the statistics again, we will not consider missing data:
 ~~~
 print(raster_ams_b9.min())
 print(raster_ams_b9.max())